 How to Grow Wild Simulated Ginseng Plants

 Growing wild simulated ginseng is often preferred over field grown production, as it costs the least, yet produces the highest valued roots.
 Maintenance is minimal, involving weed removal and slug control using the most rudimentary equipment (rakes, pruning shears, mattocks, or shovels).

 Ginseng is grown in a forest environment in natural shade provided by the surrounding trees.
 To grow wild simulated ginseng, plant seeds ½ to 1 inch (1-2.5 cm.) deep in untilled soil in the fall – untilled so the roots will take on the wayward gnarled look of wild ginseng.
 Rake back leaves and other detritus and plant the seeds by hand, four to five seeds per square foot.
 Cover the seeds with the removed leaves, which will act as mulch.
 Stratified seed will germinate next spring.

 The whole idea is to allow the ginseng roots to form as naturally as possible, just as they would in the wild.
 The ginseng plants are not fertilized to allow the roots to slowly develop over years.

-While wild simulated ginseng has the potential for bring in more income than woods or field cultivated, because there is little crop management, the success of the plantings may be more sporadic.
+While wild simulated ginseng has the potential to bring in more income than wood or field cultivated, because there is little crop management, the success of the plantings may be more sporadic.
 To up the odds in your favor, be sure to purchase reputable stratified seeds and try some test plots.

 Slugs are the number one reason why first year ginseng seedlings fail.
 Be sure to set slug traps, either homemade or purchased, around the plot.